Riri122/Mortigage-Calculator-/README.md

-Program that calculates the mortgage in a GUI enviroment.
+A Program that calculates the mortgage in a GUI enviroment.